 Maya Lin’s artwork at Sacajawea State Park tells the tales of people, place and the connection between them in text etched into seven circles, some raised above and some lowered into the ground.
 The information in the story circles comes from tribal stories, Lewis and Clark’s journals, Yakama elder and Sahaptin speaker Virginia Beavert, Ph.D., and the natural history of this site, which has been a gathering place for Native people for more than 10,000 years.

-The site installation has been completed.
-A formal dedication was held on Friday, August 27, 2010.
-The dedication was highlighted by tribal, local and civic speeches, music and prose.
-Maya Lin presented her thoughts to an audience of over 300.
+The formal dedication of the site happened on Friday, August 27, 2010.
+The dedication was highlighted by tribal, local and civic speeches, music, and prose.
+Maya Lin presented her thoughts to an audience of more than 300.

 Sacajawea State Park is managed by Washington Sate Parks with support from the Friends of Sacajawea State Park.